keptn-workshops/getting-started/README.md

 ![](images/service_primary.png)

 Select this service, and you will be directed to the overview screen.
-On this screen, click on the Respionse time button:
+On this screen, click on the Response time button:

 ![](images/service_overview.png)